 These gentle, muted tones acted as a soothing counterbalance to the aggressive neon colours and sharp 80s deco prints that were so popular outside the home.

-Pine tounge and groove panelling were on walls everywhere during the 80s, paying homage to a Mid-South cabin trend that exploded in the US during that decade.
+Pine tongue and groove panelling were on walls everywhere during the 80s, paying homage to the cabin trend that exploded in the US during that decade and soon spread around the world.

 The natural tones created a warm, rustic vibe, perfect for a family meal around this breakfast bar – another 80s staple.

 The 1980s was a golden age of cinema with some of the best films of all time shaping pop culture for decades to come.
-From Steven Spielberg's E.T. to the Star Wars films of George Lucas and John Hughes' iconic 'Brat Pack' series The Breakfast Club and Pretty in Pink, teenagers in the 1980s were spoiled for choice on what to rent out from the video store.
+From Steven Spielberg's E.T. to the iconic 'Brat Pack' series The Breakfast Club and Pretty in Pink, teenagers in the 1980s had a hard time choosing what to rent from the video store.

-Flatpack furniture is said to have been invented back in 1956, when an IKEA employee took the legs off a table so it could fit into a car.
+Flatpack furniture was invented in 1956, when an IKEA employee took the legs off a table so it could fit into a car.
 From there, it rocketed in popularity.
 By the 1980s, homeowners could simply stroll into a showroom, pick the kitchen of their dreams and drive off with it the very same day – instead of waiting weeks or months for a carpenter to build it from scratch.

 This red and white colour combination was another 80s classic – we bet that rings some bells!

 Mirrors were a hallmark of the 80s and the bigger the better.
-Ceilings, walls, cabinets – there wasn't a surface left out to maximise the sense of space in the era's busy schemes.
+Ceilings, walls, cabinets – there wasn't a surface left untouched.

 Remember the floor-to-ceiling mirrored wardrobes with sliding panels?
 They were super beneficial as they created the illusion of a brighter, larger room while offering plenty of storage space too.
 Perhaps it's time for them to make a comeback...